 - You are new to a project or want to introduce new team members?
 The project overview is the perfect starting point for you, because it shows the structure of the project at a glance.

 - An auditor is visiting you?
 Use the project overview as a starting point to introduce him to your project structure, show him the current status and from there on dig deeper into the details.

 As we have seen, the new project overview enables you to control your project’s configuration through a graphical user interface and directly access each traceability element and its properties from an overview graph.
 The use of a modern web user interface increases the tool’s usability and improves the whole user experience.

 Are you curious about the new YT feature?
 Try it for yourself!

-Since we are continuously developing and improving YAKINDU Traceability, we would appreciate your feedback on the project overview.
+Since we are continuously developing and improving YAKINDU Traceability (now itemis ANALYZE), we would appreciate your feedback on the project overview.
 How do you use the project overview and how is it improving your work?